cryptoclidus/find_my_donut/index.md

         });
     </script>
 </html>
-*This page is fan made by a donut contributor and is not affiliated with Andrew Price.
+*This page is fan made by donut contributor #4314 and is not affiliated with our favorite teacher of blender donut modelling Andrew Price.
 All images are sourced from [https://andrewprice.art/](https://andrewprice.art/).*